← Back to The Yop & Tom Blog

 A big focus on the little things

-It’s easy to forget about the power of tiny actions.
-But those little things add up.
-They come together to create something special.
-Those daily tasks move you towards your goals.
-Through sustained action, purposeful habits and consistency, you’re able to create the change you’ve been dreaming of for so long.
+It is easy to forget the power of tiny actions.
+Those little things add up.
+They come together to create something meaningful.
+Daily tasks move you towards your goals through sustained action, purposeful habits and consistency.

 What you need to write an effective to-do list

 Your to-do list tools are simple.
-So simple in fact, that there are only three of them:
+In fact, there are only three essentials:

-• A clear idea of your goals - admittedly, this is the trickiest thing on the list.
-But it’s also the most important.
-You need to know where you’re going, in order to plan your path there.
-This guide can help you with that.
+• A clear idea of your goals, the trickiest part, but the most important.
+You need to know where you are going to plan the path there

 How to make a to-do list on paper